ibm-databand/databand-workshop/Python/section 1.md

 Create a new project in PyCharm, any name will do.

 c.
 Add Databand packages to project env
 So to make your Pytyhon code work with Databand, you need to add some Databand libraries.
 Please review https://docs.databand.ai/docs/python for extra information.
-To be on the safeside (and also add Airflow support), please do (or add the packages otherwise) this: pip install databand
+Please do (or add the packages otherwise) this: pip install databand dbnd

-For airflow:
-pip install dbnd-spark dbnd-airflow pip install dbnd-airflow-auto-tracking pip install dbnd-airflow-monitor

 Might your environment complain about other libraries, please add those too!